callstack/reassure/README.md

 Reassure works by measuring render characteristics – duration and count – of the testing scenario you provide and comparing that to the stable version.
 It repeats the scenario multiple times to reduce the impact of random variations in render times caused by the runtime environment.
 Then, it applies statistical analysis to determine whether the code changes are statistically significant.
 As a result, it generates a human-readable report summarizing the results and displays it on the CI or as a comment to your pull request.

+In addition to measuring component render times it can also measure execution of regular JavaScript functions.

 ## Installation and setup

 To install Reassure, run the following command in your app folder: